-- Pour batter evenly into both prepared cake pans and smooth out the tops to ensure a level cake.
+- Pour batter evenly.
+Pour into both prepared cake pans and smooth out the tops to ensure a level cake.

-- Bake for 25-30 minutes, or until golden brown around the edges.
+- Bake for 25-30 minutes.
+Bake the batter until golden brown around the edges.
 Insert a toothpick into the middle of them.
 If it comes out clean, they’re done.
 Let them sit and cool for 5 minutes in the pans before transferring them to a wire rack to finish cooling.

 How to Separate Egg Whites

 Since this recipe uses whole eggs plus egg whites for an extra fluffy texture, it’s important to separate the yolks from the whites ensuring as little yolk as possible is left in the whites.
 Here’s how to do this using 1 egg at a time and two small bowls:

-- Gently tap the egg on the side of one of the bowls until there’s a crack.
+- Crack the eggs.
+Gently tap the egg on the side of one of the bowls until there’s a crack.

-- Carefully pull it apart into two halves making sure that one of the halves of the shells still contains the yolk.
+- Holding the shells properly.
+Carefully pull it apart into two halves making sure that one of the halves of the shell still contains the yolk.
 You’ll want to hold that eggshell upright so that the yolk sits inside it.

 - Separate the yolk and egg whites.
 Some of the egg white will naturally fall into the bowl underneath.
-From there, using the two egg shell halves, pass the yolk back and forth between the two shells allowing the rest of the egg white to fall into the bowl.
+From there, using the two eggshell halves, pass the yolk back and forth between the two shells allowing the rest of the egg white to fall into the bowl.
 Again, be careful not to allow any yolk to fall in with it.

-- Once you feel like it’s mostly separated, place that remaining egg yolk into a separate bowl or container and use it to make scrambled eggs tomorrow morning!
+- Store the yolk.
+Once you feel like it’s mostly separated, place that remaining egg yolk into a separate bowl or container and use it to make scrambled eggs tomorrow morning!

 Vanilla Cake Frosting Flavors